In this instalment of the blog series regarding the impact of the GDPR the focus is on data protection compliance and ongoing monitoring.

 The tasks of a DPO fall into four major categories on a day-to-day basis, as well as managing the investigation and response to data breaches, should they occur.
 These four categories are:

 - Article 35(1) states that it is the duty of the DPO to ascertain the risk of data breaches with regard to the data held or processed and to advise the organisation in this regard, as well as monitor the performance (i.e. whether it is still up to date, sufficient and appropriate) of the DPIA over time

-- Article 30 (1) and (2) state that the data controller or data processor must maintain suitable and up to date records, and the DPO must monitor and control the register of data and data processing activities to ensure that the process employed by the data controller or data processor is still relevant to the data held and processed
+- Article 30 (1) and (2) state that the data controller or data processor must maintain suitably and up to date records, and the DPO must monitor and control the register of data and data processing activities to ensure that the process employed by the data controller or data processor is still relevant to the data held and processed

-- Training of the organisation’s employees about data protection, data protection by design (ensuring any software or software update is built around ensuring data is secure first and all other features are built around ensuring data security) and all aspects of data privacy and data security.
+- Training of the organisation’s employees about data protection, data protection by design (ensuring any software or software update is built around ensuring data is secure first, and all other features are built around ensuring data security) and all aspects of data privacy and data security.

 The role of DPO is critical, and appointments should be made wisely and with the benefit of expert advice where there is any question.